markomanninen/calchylus/README.rst

 	(require [calchylus.lambdas [*]])
 	(with-alpha-conversion-and-macros L ,)

-``with-alpha-conversion-and-macros`` we say that arguments should be internally renamed to prevent name collision and that we want to load custom macros representing Lambda forms.
+By ``with-alpha-conversion-and-macros`` we want to say that arguments should be internally renamed to prevent argument name collision and that we want to load custom macros representing Lambda forms.

-Now we are ready to evaluate Lambda expressions.
+Now, we are ready to evaluate Lambda expressions.
 Here we apply `Church numeral <https://en.wikipedia.org/wiki/Church_encoding>`__  five to the two values, ``a`` and ``b``: